How Do I File My Taxes Ahead Of Tax Day? Last Minute Tips And Warnings For The Approaching Tax Deadline

 Now that you know how to file your taxes for 2017, there are some free options available for millions of Americans.
 Remember, if you don’t won’t to go at it alone, hire a tax preparer, CPA, friend or simply research other free or low-cost methods.

-[Featured image by Atlantic_Adv/Thinkstock by Getty Images]
+[Featured Image by Atlantic_Adv/Thinkstock by Getty Images]